 #12 Buy secondhand

 Did you know that Nordstrom Rack sells second-hand shoes?
-I purchased “worn and refinished” SAM EDELMAN Laurna Mule for $30.19 (it was 71% savings + 25% additional discount).
+I purchased a “worn and refinished” SAM EDELMAN Laurna Mule for $30.19 (it was 71% savings + 25% additional discount).
 The retail value is $129.95, so I saved $99.76 (it still looks like new).
 Buying secondhand items is a great strategy for savings.
-Free app Poshmark is also a great place to find secondhand items.
+The free app Poshmark is also a great place to find secondhand items.

 #13 Eat out less

 According to Wellio, you can save around $16 per meal by cooking at home compared to eating at a restaurant.
-And also, eating out regularly is not only affects your wallet but also causes long-term health issues.
+And also, eating out regularly not only affects your wallet but also causes long-term health issues.
 Cook at home save money and stay healthy!

 #14 Take care of your health

 Healthcare is expensive.
 Eating healthy food, sleeping enough, quitting smoking, or drinking, and exercising regularly can help you stay healthy and save money.
 In America, 66.5% of all bankruptcies were tied to medical issues.
 (1) Taking care of your health is a long-term investment.

 #15 Sign up for store Loyalty Programs (NOT A STORE CREDIT CARD)

 If your favorite stores offer loyalty programs, signing up for them is a good idea to save some money.
 Store Loyalty Programs usually give you special discounts, free gifts, points for dollars, etc.

 #16 Think about cost performance

-The cost performance is a measure of the financial effectiveness and efficiency of a product.
+Cost performance is a measure of the financial effectiveness and efficiency of a product.
 For example, luxury vehicles and their maintenance fees are expensive.
 These are not good cost performance.
-Good cost performance cars are affordable prices and require fewer maintenance fees.
-Thinking about cost performance will change your shopping habits and save some money.
+Good-cost performance cars are affordable prices and require fewer maintenance fees.
+Thinking about cost performance will change your shopping habits and save you some money.